-US B52s fly by Spratlys amid rising tensions with China
+US B-52s fly by Spratlys amid rising tensions with China

 When asked by a reporter about the ability of the US to "blow apart" one of China's controversial man-made islands, Lt.
 Gen. Kenneth McKenzie, director of the Joint Staff, told reporters, "I would just tell you that the United States military has had a lot of experience in the Western Pacific taking down small islands."

 The Chinese government has reacted furiously to the recent US statements.
-At her regular press conference on Thursday, Chinese Foreign Ministry spokeswoman Hua Chunying said the US accusing China of militarizing the region was, "like a thief crying, 'Stop thief!'."
+At her regular press conference on Thursday, Chinese Foreign Ministry spokeswoman Hua Chunying said the US accusing China of militarizing the region was "like a thief crying, 'Stop thief!' "

 "Why does the US choose to sail every now and then close to Chinese South China Sea islands and reefs?
 What is the US trying to do?" she said.

-Note: CORRECTION: CNN initially reported the flight over the South China Sea took place Monday, but an official later told CNN the mission was actually completed on Tuesday.